 9. Stop Motion Animations:

 Highly visual, stop motion animations are a great way to attract attention to your products.
 E-commerce retailers can make excellent use of these on social media to capture attention.
+Another type of stop motion animation is known as the cinemagraph, where most of the image is frozen except for one moving part.
+You can learn more about cinemagraphs here.

 How many product images do I need for each listing?